findtharun/dsa-central-101/Graphs/ShortestPathAlgorithms/Djskstra/Readme.md

 But Set Always Tries to Sort all things, Hence Would Take More Time, Where as Priority Queue Implementation we will get the Smallest one , rest of the heap need not be sorted always.

 Time Complexity Explanation : https://youtu.be/3dINsjyfooY

+### Limitations

+Dijkstra Fails when there are Negative Edges, Gets TLE when there is Negtaive Cycle.
+ (Bellman Ford, Floyd Warshal Algorithms can be used in that case).